 Optoelectronic devices are the basis of modern informational world, so there is a continuous impetus to decrease their size, enhance their performance and increase their variety of functions.^{1,2} However, in accordance with Moore's law, the top-down fabrication techniques developed for conventional silicon-based electronics have nearly reached their miniaturization limitation, implying that an intrinsic change is necessary to produce a new generation of intelligent devices with smaller dimensions and superior performances.
-Due to the ultrasmall dimensions, abundant diversity, and designable functions of molecules, the creation of optoelectronic devices using individual or a small collection of molecules as core components, so-called "molecular electronics", is a promising bottom-up approach to breakthrough the development bottleneck of current microelectronics.3-9

-In fact, this concept of building optoelectronic devices based on the properties inherent in individual molecules has led to remarkable technological and theoretical developments in the past decades.^{4,9-22} There have been a number of discrete approaches developed for molecular transport junction fabrication, including break junctions, scanning probe techniques, sandwich electrodes, lithographic methods, mercury drop electrodes, and others (refs 23-25 and references therein).
+Due to the ultrasmall dimensions, abundant diversity, and designable functions of molecules, the creation of optoelectronic devices using individual or a small collection of molecules as core components, so-called "molecular electronics", is a promising bottom-up approach to breakthrough the development bottleneck of current microelectronics.3-9 past decades.
+4,9-22 There have been a number of discrete approaches developed for molecular transport junction fabrication, including break junctions, scanning probe techniques, sandwich electrodes, lithographic methods, mercury drop electrodes, and others (refs 23-25 and references therein).
 These substantial progresses undoubtedly lay the foundation for both measurement capabilities and fundamental understanding of various physical phenomena of these conceptually simple molecular transport junctions-consisting of only one or a few molecules-that are beyond conventional electronic transport properties, such as electromechanics, thermoelectronics, quantum interference, optoelectronics, and spintronics.
 Despite these considerable achievements, there are still no commercially available molecular electronics.
 To satisfy requirements for real applications, the development of practical molecular devices with high stability and specific functions is the prerequisite.
-This is extremely challenging because it necessitates easy fabrication and precise control of reliable devices, which depend on several factors including the testbed architectures used, the number and defect density of molecules being tested, and the nature of the molecule/electrode interface.5,26
+This is extremely challenging because it necessitates easy fabrication and precise control of reliable devices, which depend on several factors including the testbed architectures used, the number and defect density of molecules being tested, and the nature of the molecule/electrode interface.
+5,26